apache/nuttx/configs/README.txt

 configs/mcu123-lpc214x
     This port is for the NXP LPC2148 as provided on the mcu123.com lpc214x development board.
-    STATUS: This port is in progress and should be available in the nuttx-0.2.5 release.
+    STATUS: A basic port that boots and supports a serial console is in place.

 configs/m68322evb
     This is a work in progress for the venerable m68322evb board from